kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

 ## Before you begin

-* Create a Kubernetes cluster that includes a [master and a worker node running Windows Server](#UG-windows-nodes) <todo link to section 2 user guide>
+* Create a Kubernetes cluster that includes a [master and a worker node running Windows Server](#UG-windows-nodes)
 * It is important to note that creating and deploying services and workloads on Kubernetes behaves in much the same way for Linux and Windows containers.
 [Kubectl commands](/docs/reference/kubectl/overview/) to interface with the cluster are identical.
 The example in the section below is provided simply to jumpstart your experience with Windows containers.

 ## Getting Started: Deploying a Windows Container